nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

   </tr>
 </table>

 Use `medication` for all drug allergy types, `environmental` for all non-drug allergies.
-The other values in the ValueSet (food and biologic) **SHOULD NOT** be used.
+The other values in the ValueSet (food and biologic) **MUST NOT** be used.

 It is expected that it will always be possible to assign a category of ‘medication’ for drug allergies or ‘environmental’ for all other types of allergy/intolerance.
 Generally, the choice in a given system is explicit.

 In some cases, the type of allergy/intolerance may be more general - for example, a system designated type of `Other` or equivalent.
-In such cases, if the allergy/intolerance entry interacts with prescribing decision support it SHOULD be assigned a category of `medication`.
-Otherwise, the category of `environmental` **SHOULD** be used.
+In such cases, if the allergy/intolerance entry interacts with prescribing decision support it **MUST** be assigned a category of `medication`.
+Otherwise, the category of `environmental` **MUST** be used.

 ### criticality ###